BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded tourist areas like Old Town Square or Charles Bridge, as pickpocketing can occur.
-Keep your valuables secure and out of sight, and be cautious of overly friendly strangers offering unsolicited help or tours – they might be leading you to overpriced services.
+Prague is generally very safe, but be aware of pickpockets, especially in crowded tourist spots like Charles Bridge and Old Town Square.
+Keep your valuables secure and be wary of overly friendly strangers offering unsolicited help or tours – they might be scams.

 packing